ASGCOPS/dicos_document/docs/source/data_storage_transfer.rst

 CernVM-FS (CVMFS)
 ----------------------

-CVMFS represented for CernVM-FS.
+**CVMFS** is represented for the **CernVM-FS**.
 It's originally used in the grid computing, and try to deliver the updated software for the computation.
 The file system is read-only, so it is very suitable for the software delivery.
 In DiCOS system, CVMFS file system is for the software repository for users, and mounted in ``/cvmfs``.
 The ``modules`` environment in slurm system help user to setup the environment for specifically software, and the software is located in CVMFS.

 .. seealso::